Get

 Conclusion

 Cats in sweaters are absolutely adorable.
-While this can be a fun sight for us, some cats may find it stressful and unnatural.
-While cats generally don’t need sweaters, they may need them during the colder seasons.
-The most important thing to do is create a positive experience for your cat when wearing a sweater.
+While this can be a fun sight for us, most cats may find it stressful and unnatural.
+In most cases, cats don’t need sweaters, but there may be situations where your veterinarian recommends one.
+The most important thing to do is to create a positive experience for your cat when wearing a sweater.
 It is up to us to know how to keep our cat warm, comfortable, and happy!

 Featured Image Credit: Alena Ozerova, Shutterstock